5nilha/SwiftHackUI/README.md

 [![Build Status](https://travis-ci.com/5nilha/SwiftHackUI.svg?branch=main)](https://travis-ci.com/github/5nilha)

-A CocoaPods library written in Swift to handle UI components This pod helps to speed up the development with some UI componenents.
+A CocoaPods library written in Swift to handle UI components This pod helps to speed up the development with some UI components.

 ## Requirements